aaron-c-jones/aaron-c-jones.github.io/_posts/2018-02-24-aaron-jones-gradient-descent.md

-The lines are partically the same!
+The lines are practically the same!

 ``` r